rickt/whatsoverhead/README.md

              "detail": "Error fetching data from ads-b API: Timeout occurred."
           }
           ```

+## notes
+* the github [workflow ](https://github.com/rickt/whatsoverhead/tree/main/.github/workflors) has separate deploy logic for commits to dev or main

 ## inspiration
 inspiration for this came from John Wiseman's [whatsoverhead.com](https://whatsoverhead.com), which i loved! i wanted to know how it works and ended up writing my own version.